Ferry to Iceland

-The whole year-round,also operates cargo routes to and from Iceland, the Faroe Islands, Denmark, Scotland, Netherlands, Norway, and Russia.
-Cars and other vehicles can be shipped to Iceland without having to be a passenger on board.
+The whole year-round,also operates cargo routes to and from Iceland, the Faroe Islands, Denmark, Scotland, the Netherlands and Norway.

 Arrival in Iceland

-After arriving in Seyðisfjörður, it'll take an extra hour or two to unload the ferry and pass the custom controls.
+After arriving in, it'll take an extra hour or two to unload the ferry and pass customs .
 After that, this picturesque 300-house town and its magnificent surroundings can be explored.

 Famous for its rainbow street and colorful houses from the early 20th century, Seyðisfjörður offers a charming welcome to all who arrived by ferry.
-Restaurants and guesthouses are available for the ones who like a small rest after their sea voyage.
+Restaurants and guesthouses wait for the ones who like a small rest after their sea voyage.

 The 27-kilometer-long Fjarðarheiði mountain pass connects Seyðisfjörður with the bigger town Egilsstaðir and the rest of Iceland.
 Sightseeing tip: when crossing the Fjarðarheiði, don't miss out on the waterfalls Gufufoss and Fardagafoss.